Kamal-Eldin/UNICEF-Giga_Sudan/README.md

   <img src= "./school_examples/precision_recall_curve.png" width="1024"/>
 </p>

-### PREDICTION POST-PROCESSING & VISUAL INSPECTION:
+### PREDICTION POST-PROCESSING & VISUAL INSPECTION
 The predicted masks are post-processed to eliminate orphaned mask regions, smaller than 1000 pixels of size.
 A bounding box is drawn on the remaining regions.
 Below is an example of 25 predictions from the testset:

 <p align="center">